SudoPlayGames/sudoplaygames.github.io/blog/lodestar/_posts/2015-07-28-finding-interesting-areas-in-a-cave.md

 The solution that we came up with involves tracing rings around the edges of the mask (picture wood grain or a topographical map) and assigning an incremental number to each ring.
 Imagine a 3d printer using the area mask as a base and each layer that it prints on top of that base is slightly smaller than the last, until the last point is printed.
 You would have something that resembled a grouping of stalagmites.
 Now with this printed model, you could measure the length of each stalagmite to determine the room size and it's a pretty good bet that the tip of each stalagmite represents the center of a room-like area.

-This is the process that we mimick with the algorithm described below.
+This is the process that we mimic with the algorithm described below.

 ### Definitions